unscriptable/babel-plugin-export-for-test/README.md

 // Another function we want to test (note: it doesn't need to be exported!): const divide = (a, b) => a / b

-// A test for our add function (note: no specific naming convention):
+// A test for our *non-exported* divide function:
 /* export for test*/ const does_divide_work
     = assert => {
         assert.strictEqual(divide(6, 2), 3)